 If you found yourself asking what “Your STAMP Team” is, don’t rush to google just yet.
-Your STAMP team is the team available to you as mentors for study abroad; STAMP stands for Study Abroad Mentor Program and you can read more about us here.
+Your STAMP team is the team available to you as mentors for study abroad; STAMP stands for Study Abroad Mentor Program and you can learn more about advising here.
 Basically, we’re your one-stop shop for general study abroad questions and guidance.
 What qualifies us as this one-stop shop?
 Simple.
 We’ve been in your shoes, lived abroad, and lived to tell the tale.
 Now we’re committed to helping you maximize your experience by providing peer advising and this week we’ve put together our top ten pieces of advice (in no order) for studying abroad, so soak it up and feel free to leave any comments if you think we left anything important out or you’d like to add anything.

 1) “Don’t let money be a reason why you don’t experience the most of your travel.
 Splurge!
 Who knows when you’ll be back!” – Faith Izuegbu